 The show premiered on French Internet radio station Radio Kaos Caribou (RKC) on October 20, 2012, when station director Jerome Dumortier asked if Shut's company, TIMKAT Entertainment, could produce a podcast filled with some of her favorite grooves.
 The concept quickly evolved from a simple podcast and into a free platform whereby some of the world's best and brightest jazz-idiomatic composers could finally be featured, royalty-free, payola free, to the planet via the Internet.

 And global is indeed the reach of this as yet tiny show.
-In its first week since the premiere on RKC, four additional Internet stations requested rights to broadcast the program: WDGP Radio (USA-Maryland); 40 Foot Hole Studios (USA-New Jersey); Jazzy Soul Radio (Australia); and Pop2Radio Group (USA-New Jersey).
+In its first week since the premiere on RKC, four additional Internet stations requested rights to broadcast the program: WDGP Radio (USA-Maryland); 40 Foot Hole Studios (USA-New Jersey); Jazzy Soul Radio (Australia); and Pop2Radio Group (USA-New Jersey), and expanded to 10 stations by the beginning of its second season in 2013.
 Each station coincidentally chose to broadcast the show on different days throughout the week following monthly premieres on RKC, in an effort to drive new listeners to their stations, as well as to promote world-class independent artistry.
 This is the one show where major label artists simply are not invited to play.